Libraries and archives

 Old church architectural drawings in drawer

-The Record Centre also produces guidance for the wider church, including parishes, dioceses, cathedrals and bishops' offices.
-The guidance covers topics such as safeguarding, clergy personal files, managing email, looking after paper records and data protection.
+Guidance for the wider church, including parishes, dioceses, cathedrals and bishops' offices covering topics such as safeguarding, clergy personal files, managing email, looking after paper records and data protection is also available here.

 Other resources